American Ninja Warrior: USA vs. The World: Stage 1

 Joe Moravsky beat Brent Steffensen's record of 1:14.53 from last year’s USA vs. Japan special in 1:12.72, the fastest time for an American on Stage 1.
 However, Tim Shieff beat Moravsky's time in a subsequent heat by finishing in 1:02.70 - the fastest time ever on Stage 1 in ANW history.
 Paul Kasemir also completed Stage 1 with a time of 1:17.21.

 Leaderboard

 Stage 2

 All three Americans: Travis Rosen, Elet Hall, and Brian Arnold completed Stage 2, with Sean McColl also completing it for Team Europe.
-Rosen achieved the fastest time by an American on Stage 2 with 1:48.00, but McColl finished with a time of 1:46.51, the fastest of the season.
-Arnold finished with a time of 2:55.57, and Hall finished with a time of 2:06.32.
+Arnold finished with a time of 2:55.57.
+Rosen finished with a time of 1:48.00.
+Hall finished with a time of 2:06.32.
+McColl finished with a time of 1:46.51, the fastest of the season.

 Leaderboard

 Stage 3

 Yusuke Morimoto made ANW history by becoming the first athlete to ever finish Stage 3 with a time of 5:38.91.
 Stefano Ghisolfi became the second athlete and first European to finish Stage 3 with a time of 4:46.89.
 Ryo Matachi followed by becoming the third athlete to complete Stage 3 with a time of 5:04.67.
 Brian Arnold became the fourth athlete and first American to complete Stage 3 with a time of 4:39.90, the fastest of the four finishers.
 Arnold's finish moved Team USA into a tie with Team Europe, forcing a climb-off on Stage 4.